 When prodrugs are administered, targeted human metabolic processes, such as those in the GI tract, separate the ligand from the prodrug and release the parent drug, which can then exert its therapeutic effect.
 KemPharm’s ability to discover the unique parent drug-ligand chemical combination differentiates our prodrugs from other drug products on the market.
 Fundamentally we create new molecules that can impart key advantages, enabling the creation of potentially safer, more effective and therefore differentiated products.

 Since our founding, KemPharm® has employed its LAT™ technology to create a portfolio of product candidates that we believe will offer significant improvements over FDA-approved and widely prescribed drugs.

 LAT™ Value Proposition

 From our founding in 2006, KemPharm® has been and continues to be a prodrug discovery company focused on building a portfolio of prodrugs that represent an improvement over currently approved drugs and address unmet medical needs in large, established markets.

-Our LAT™ prodrug discovery platform seeks to improve the properties of existing drugs by identifying pharmaceuticals that address a large patient population where conversion to a prodrug could enable better treatment outcomes, alleviate unwanted or unintended side-effects or enhance the marketability of the drug.
+Our LAT™ prodrug discovery technology seeks to improve the properties of existing drugs by identifying pharmaceuticals that address a large patient population where conversion to a prodrug could enable better treatment outcomes, alleviate unwanted or unintended side-effects or enhance the marketability of the drug.

 Prodrugs offer an attractive risk-reward profile in that prodrugs can both improve the performance of the parent drug and offer a developmental time horizon that is vastly shorter than a traditional new chemical entity.
 Moreover, because prodrugs are considered new molecular entities they may be eligible for patent protection as novel compositions of matter, provided that all other applicable requirements are met.